nagars/Waveform-V1.0/README.md

 - EagleCAD

-    EagleCAD is a what I designede the PCB in.
+    EagleCAD is a what I designed the PCB in.
 It's popular among hobbyists because the free version is only limited by board size and not by the number of nodes as is with Orcad PCB Designer for example.
 It's a good place to start if you're looking to learn PCB designing.

 ## Design Breakdown